crzikrn/IDAS_WORKSHOP_2014/README.md

 Prototyping with Creative Coding Workshop Syllabus
 ================

-A "syllabus" and repository of p5 examples for IDAS Winter workshop for **beginners** about creative coding and pratical coding.
+A "syllabus" and repository of p5 examples for IDAS Winter workshop for **beginners** about creative coding and practical coding.
 The workshop will focus on students being able to understand and independently make simple code-based prototypes.
-The results could be and are not limited to **graphical interfaces**, **web-based interactive apps**, **Coded Media Art**, and etc...
+The results could be and are not limited to **graphical interactions, web-based interactions, Creative Media Art**, and etc..., but all depends on the **student’s willingness to explore!**
 Purpose is to familiarize students with coding as a creative discipline.
 And letting them play with coding as a means for lateral thinking.
 Let's get our hands dirty!

 # Day 1, 10AM-5PM

 ## 10:00 AM - Overview of day
-* Speech vs Text
+* What is Creative Coding?
 * Basics of Coding
-* Interactions
-* Pensive Coding
-* Internet Interactions
+* Making Interactions

-## 10:20 AM - Reference Projects
+## 10:30 AM - Reference Projects & Resources for further Exploration

-* Creative Coding
+* Creative Coding Artists
 	* John Maeda
 	* Casey Reas
 	* Luke DuBois
+	* Shiffman
+	* Kyle McDonald
+	* James George
+	* Lauren McCarthy
+* Creative Coding Projects
 	* Clouds interactive
 	* jer Thorpe data art
+* Tutorial Sites, Github Repositories
+* Other Computer Languages for Creative Coding
 	* d3
 	* processing
 	* three.js
 	* openframeworks
 	* cinder
-	* Shiffman
-	* Kyle McDonald
-	* James George
-	* Lauren McCarthy

-## 10:45 AM - Basics of Coding
+## 11:00 AM - Basics of Coding
 * Setting up
 	* download files from github
 	* download p5, emptyExample